solo-io/gloo/docs/introduction/concepts.md

 #### Functions

 Some upstream types support **functions**.
-For example, we can add some [openapi](TODO) operations to this upstream, and gloo will be able to route to those operations, providing request transformation to format incoming requests to the parameters expected by the upstream service.
+For example, we can add some [openapi](TODO) operations to this upstream, and Gloo will be able to route to those operations, providing request transformation to format incoming requests to the parameters expected by the upstream service.

 We can now route to the function in our virtual host: